ontochem/ImageComparator/README.md

 Instruction on how to run the code is kept in src/main/resources/Manual.pdf, which can also be accessed via the gui interface by clicking the help button from the menu bar.

-To compile the code using maven, a simple bash script it provided.
-After cloning the repository, do a bash exe.sh.
-The exe.sh bash script is provided here.
+To compile the code using maven, a simple bash script it provided (exe.sh).
+After cloning the repository, execute the bash script as "bash exe.sh".